 The way a website appears can vary from one screen to another.
-This seems obvious when you consider how different a responsive website can look between a desktop computer screen and a mobile phone screen.
-However, there can also be differences between different desktop computer screens.
-This article explains how screen resolution may cause a website (from any provider) to appear differently on different screens/devices.
+This seems obvious when comparing a desktop and a mobile device, but differences can also occur between desktop screens due to screen resolution.

-Screen resolution is defined using a measurement called pixels.
+Screen resolution is measured in pixels.
 Pixels are tiny squares of light that change colour to collectively present the text and images you see on a screen.
 The total number of pixels a screen can show horizontally and vertically is its screen resolution.
-For example, a screen that has a resolution of 1920 x 1080 pixels can display 1,080 pixels vertically and 1,920 pixels horizontally.
-This is a popular resolution that's also known as 1080p or Full HD.
-Modern Mac computers will typically have a much higher screen resolution still, such as 5120 x 2880 pixels, known as 5K.
+For example, a resolution of 1920 x 1080 (Full HD or 1080p) means 1,920 pixels across and 1,080 down.
+Higher resolutions, such as 5120 x 2880 (5K), display more detail and appear sharper.

 The relative size of common screen resolutions are visually shown here:

 Modern screens typically have more pixels than older screens, and therefore have images that appear sharper than older screens.
-There are many different screen resolutions.
 The way the same website appears at different screen resolutions is illustrated by the examples below (note how the relative size of the white logo and the menu items change between these views).

 How to change your screen resolution settings (Windows)